joshtynjala/actionscript-3.0-developers-guide/internationalizing-applications/internationalizing-applications/sorting-and-comparing-strings.md

 When searching, you often want to ignore differences in case or diacritics, to increase the chance of finding relevant matches.
-For example, a search for the characters “cote” in a French document conceivably returns matches for “cote”, “côte”, and “coté”.
+For example, a search for the characters "cote" in a French document conceivably returns matches for "cote", "côte", and "coté".

 </div>